mrlesmithjr/Ansible/roles/ansible-squid/README.md

 #  - squid-1
 #  - squid-2
 squid_transparent_proxy: false  #defines if squid should function in transparent mode...define here or in group_vars/group
+squid_transparent_proxy_ferm: false  #defines if squid transparent should configure ferm firewall for masquerading
 ````

 Dependencies